MiralotWhy MiralotHow toFAQRegister nowLogin

 • Submission outcomes: Acceptances, rejections, festival tier preferences

-• AI-assisted genre extraction: We use AI to analyze film synopses and suggest genre classifications, which users can review and adjust
+• AI-assisted genre extraction: We use AI to analyse film synopses and suggest genre classifications, which users can review and adjust

-Important: Personal identifying information (name, email, contact details) is never used for algorithm training.
-All processing takes place on EU servers (hosted in Germany).
+Personal identifying information (name, email, contact details) is never used for algorithm training.
+All processing takes place on EU servers hosted in Germany.

 Legal basis: Art.
 6(1)(f) GDPR (legitimate interest in improving our services)